Handling Stripe Payment Webhooks for Ticket Purchases: Fixing the Payment Sync Gap & Duplicate Badges

 Component Constraint Mitigation

-HTTP Payload Buffer Max 1MB raw body Reject Content-Length > 1_048_576 at reverse proxy (Nginx/Cloudflare)
+HTTP payload buffer await request.body() holds the full raw body in memory per in-flight request Reject Content-Length > 1_048_576 at the reverse proxy (Nginx/Cloudflare) before it reaches the worker

-Redis Idempotency Store High write throughput, memory fragmentation Use maxmemory-policy noeviction, monitor used_memory_peak, set TTL to 86400s
+Redis idempotency store High write throughput plus memory fragmentation at event scale maxmemory-policy noeviction, monitor used_memory_peak, let the 72h EX TTL auto-evict keys

-DB Connection Pool Pool exhaustion during traffic spikes pool_size=20, pool_recycle=300, max_overflow=10.
-Never sync-block during webhook ACK
+DB connection pool Pool exhaustion during a traffic spike stalls the async workers pool_size=20, max_overflow=10, pool_recycle=300; never sync-block during the webhook ACK

-Celery Workers OOM on large event batches worker_concurrency=4, task_time_limit=30, acks_late=True, prefetch=1
+Celery workers OOM on large event batches or a poisoned task worker_concurrency=4, task_time_limit=30, acks_late=True, worker_prefetch_multiplier=1

-3. Inspect Worker Backlog: celery -A webhooks inspect active and celery -A webhooks inspect reserved.
-If queue depth > 500, scale workers or enable circuit breaker.
+3. Inspect the worker backlog. celery -A webhooks inspect active and celery -A webhooks inspect reserved.
+A queue depth over 500 means scale workers or trip the circuit breaker before it poisons further.

 PYTHON